Conserve It Forward, Inc. is a federally recognized 501(c)(3) non-profit organization (EIN 46-0574361).

-Now age 17, Avalon has traveled the world to share her message, and work alongside others, while inspiring people to believe in themselves, and to achieve their own dreams.
+Avalon has traveled the world to share her message and work alongside others, inspiring people to believe in themselves and achieve their own dreams.
 She feels her greatest achievement has been connecting with youth to inspire them to take small acts towards change, helping them realize we can all make a positive difference no matter our age.
-Avalon currently serves in many capacities, including as a Peace First Fellow, a Youth Council member for BALANCE Edutainment/Pacha's Pajamas, an Ambassador for the National Society of High School Scholars, and a Farm Sanctuary Youth Leadership Council member.
-She enjoys yoga and aerial arts, and is the current USA Yoga National Youth Champion.
+Avalon has served in many capacities, such as a Youth Council member for BALANCE Edutainment/Pacha's Pajamas, an Ambassador for the National Society of High School Scholars, and a Farm Sanctuary Youth Leadership Council member.
+She has been a Peace First Fellow since age 16, a role that will continue until age 25.

 To help her maintain balance and focus, Avalon has practiced mindfulness, meditation, and yoga throughout her teen years.
 In 2016, she first competed in yoga sports.
 She is the current USA Yoga National Youth Champion, and in December 2018, she won the title of World Champion of Yoga Sports in her division when she competed in Beijing, China.

 Avalon has been a panelist at the Ashoka Future Forum in Washington, DC, a Student Roundtable participant/presenter at a White House Champions of Change event and was invited to take part in COP21 events (United Nations Climate Change Conference) in Paris, France, where she also presented.